rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 position in which the opponent is able to eventually win the game.
 As long as just one branch of the tree from move \\( B \\) leads to the opponent winning, it is assumed that the opponent will find this and therefore move \\( B \\) does not need to be considered.
+This concept is constantly applied: if a move is guaranteed to be worse than an already-searched move, then it is not considered.
 By ignoring a branch, the number of positions that need to be evaluated is reduced, and so the total time needed to perform the minimax search is reduced as a result.

 ### Measuring Their Effects